mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 Now, we’ll start sending requests to the remaining pod, thereby increasing its CPU usage, and we should see the autoscaler in action by detecting this and starting up additional pods.

-To send requests to the pods, we need to expose them as an internal service so we can send requests in a load balanced mode.
+To send requests to the pods, we need to expose them as an internal service, so we can send requests in a load balanced mode.
 Create a service as for the ``nginx-svc.yaml`` manifest file

     kubectl apply -f nginx-svc.yaml